amuritna/amuritna.github.io/content/about.md

 draft: false
 ---

 Hello!
 My name is Emmanuella Rumanti, also known as amuritna [\[1\]](#notes).
 I can be contacted [via e-mail](mailto:amuritna@gmail.com).
 You can also find me on [LinkedIn](https://linkedin.com/in/emmanuella-rumanti/) and [GitHub](https://github.com/amuritna/).

+This is my personal website and it is available in both English (EN) and Indonesian (ID) — the homepage for each language may be accessed via the navigation on the top-right.
+To toggle between light and dark modes, click on the city icon on the top left.
+To subscribe, an RSS feed is available in both [English](/index.xml) and [Indonesian](/id/index.xml).

 At the moment, I am affliated with the School of Electrical Engineering and Informatics at [Institut Teknologi Bandung](https://en.wikipedia.org/wiki/Bandung_Institute_of_Technology), Indonesia, where I am in my last year of pursuing a B.S. in Electrical Engineering.

-My current work  — my team's capstone design project — focuses on how we can secure voice communication on an untrusted device.
-Personally, I am in particular interested in exploring utilizations of the audio channel, end-to-end encryption, computation, and specialized hardware design.
+My current work  — my team's capstone design project — focuses on the design of specialized hardware to secure voice communication on an untrusted device.

 My other interests include computer engineering, programming, register-transfer level design, instruction set architecture, firmware, chip design, open source software, and the combination of the last two (e.g. open source silicon compilers!).

-In my free time, I also like to doodle on paper and play typing games (QWERTY layout).
-My personal record on Keymash is 150 WPM, and my high score on ZType is 5642 (wave 27)!

 &nbsp;